stefanljusic10/chess/README.md

 3. addEventListener on chessboard which catches clicked square.
 It is necessary to first click the figure, then click the field where we want to move a piece
 4. Validating moves for each clicked piece.
 5. If move is valid, the global matrix is updated and new chessboard is generated based on updated matrix

+### Ideas to implement
+1. Chess clock
+2. Showing taken pieces next to the chessboard